-Consider one or more sequences of actions that would enable you to change the physical configuration depicted on the left into the configuration depicted on the right -- not necessarily in exactly the same locations as the objects depicted.
+Consider one or more sequences of actions that would enable a person or robot to change the physical configuration depicted on the left into the one depicted on the right - not necessarily in exactly the same locations as the objects depicted.
 Then do the same for the actions required to transform the right configuration to the left one.

+The two pictures in Figure 3 present another set of example action strategies for changing a situation from one configuration to another.
 At how many different levels of abstraction can you think of the process, where the levels differ in the amount of detail (e.g. metrical detail) of each intermediate stage.
-For example, when you first thought about the problem did you specify which hands or which fingers would be used at every stage?
-If you specified the locations used to grasp the cup, the saucer and the spoon, what else would have to change to permit those grasps.
-The point about all this is that although you do not normally think of using mathematics for tasks like this, if you choose a location at which to grasp the cup using finger and thumb of your left hand, that will constrain the 3-D orientation of the gap between between finger and thumb, if you don't want the cup to be rotated by the fact of bringing finger and thumb together.
+For example, when you first thought about the problem did you specify which hands or which fingers would be used at every stage, or at which location you would need to grasp each item?
+If you specified the locations used to grasp the cup, the saucer and the spoon, what else would have to change to permit those grasps?
+The point about all this is that although you do not normally think of using mathematics for tasks like this, if you choose a location at which to grasp the cup using finger and thumb of your left hand, that will mathematically constrain the 3-D orientation of the gap between between finger and thumb, if you don't want the cup to be rotated by the fact of bringing finger and thumb together.
+A human can think about the possible movements and the orientations required, and why those orientations are required, without actually performing the action, and can answer questions about why certain actions will fail, again without doing anything.